derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/TsReference/Index.rst

 TypoScript reference
 ====================

 More TypoScript settings are available on the :ref:`eventplugin-settings` page.
+Also make sure to check the included ``setup.txt`` file for available/default TypoScript settings.

 plugin.tx_sfeventmgt
 ~~~~~~~~~~~~~~~~~~~~